josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🦊_cousin_we_have_ideas.md

 - [📹: Mission of China to the EU: “At the invitation of President Donald J.
 Trump, President Xi Jinping will soon pay a state visit to the United States.”](https://vm.tiktok.com/ZN8M6pEN7/) – *prob a good idea tbf*
 - [📹: TRIP, via TikTok: “Al CEOs hiring Al lawyers and donating money to (human) politicians to lobby for Al rights.
 A frightening future prospect by Yuval Noah Harari.”](https://vm.tiktok.com/ZN8MVqGa7/) – *when you accidentally make a robotic proletariat*
 - [📰: The Telegraph: “Tony Blair: Don’t slow down on AI”](https://www.telegraph.co.uk/business/2026/09/21/tony-blair-dont-slow-down-on-ai/) – *computer scientists may be concerned, but Tony got coin so we need to blow up the world now, cousin*
+- [📰: BBC: “Trump welcomes Xi to Washington as his trade secretary says US and China agree to extend trade truce”](https://www.bbc.co.uk/news/live/cwy8zglv08ymt) – *probably sensible for modelling tbf, also 👀🍿*

 ---